 “The whole experience has been every bit as exciting as you might imagine.
 I still have to pinch myself at times when I see my books in airports and railway stations and in bookshops in town.
 I haven’t yet seen someone on a beach or on a train reading a copy of it but I’m looking forward to that moment when it comes.

-“I’ve recently completed book three, which has the working title of The One That Got Away, and will be published as an eBook in November 2017, and in paperback in March 2018.
-That leaves me planning for book four.
-I have no idea as yet what that will be about, but my storylines always start with a character.
+“I’ve recently completed book four.
+I have no idea what the books will be about, but my storylines always start with a character.
 I always try to write the kind of novels I enjoy reading; something that treats the readers with a bit of intelligence, allowing them to work things through without spelling everything out and providing a central mystery that has layers that need to be peeled away.

 “I just want to keep on writing, build up as big a loyal following as possible, maybe see one of my novels optioned for TV and sell a few foreign rights.
 Aside from that, if I could meet Maggie O’Farrell and Kate Atkinson and spend an evening talking to them about writing, that would be about as good as it gets.”